-According to the organizational structure in 2021, it consists of Managing Director, 3 Divisions Managers under the chain of Supervision as follows:
+According to the organizational structure in 2022, it consists of Managing Director, 4 Divisions Managers under the chain of Supervision as follows:

-- 1. The group under the Managing Director consists of marketing section, human resources and purchasing Division - 2.
-Accounting and Finance department consists of accounting, finance and information technology departments. - 3.
-The Factory department consists of production planning and control, quality assurance, Bangpakong production, Bangchan production, maintenance section, R&D and Warehouse Section - 4.
-Internal Affairs of Audit Department consists of the internal audit office.
+- 1. The group under the Managing Director consists of marketing, human resources and purchasing section. - 2.
+The Accounting and Finance department consists of accounting, finance and information technology section. - 3.
+The Factory department consists of quality assurance, Bangchan production, Bangpakong production, maintenance section, R&D and Warehouse Section - 4.
+The production support department consists of mantainance, research & development, Bangchan production planning and warehouse, and Bangpakong production planning and warehouse section. - 5.
+The Internal Affairs Audit Department consists of the Internal Audit Office.